crabdancing/nixpak-flatpak-wrapper/README.md

 Glue to wrap `flatpak`, as part of a mischievous scam, tricking `xdg-desktop-portal` into letting us have decent [declaratively managed containerization on NixOS](https://github.com/nixpak/nixpak/).

-I mean, it wasn't like [upstream was gonna stop bikeshedding](https://github.com/flatpak/xdg-desktop-portal/pull/741) on this any time soon.
+I mean, it wasn't like [upstream was gonna stop bikeshedding](https://github.com/flatpak/xdg-desktop-portal/pull/741) on stuff like this any time soon.

 ## Features